Nick Senzel Player Props: Reds vs. Phillies

-Nick Senzel -- 0-for-4 in his most recent game -- will be in action for the Cincinnati Reds versus the Philadelphia Phillies, with Matt Strahm on the hill, on April 15 at 4:10 PM ET.
+Nick Senzel -- 1-for-4 with an RBI in his most recent game -- will be in action for the Cincinnati Reds against the Philadelphia Phillies, with Aaron Nola on the mound, on April 16 at 1:40 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Phillies.
+In his previous appearance, he went 1-for-4 with an RBI against the Phillies.

 Nick Senzel Game Info & Props vs. the Phillies